 According to Frederick W. Hackwood (Sedgley Researches), writing in the Dudley Herald in 1898, it was said of him:- "He was five foot and an inch, five score and a pound, and there was not such another man as he.".

 John Turton Fereday married Ann Cecilia Heming on 3rd of November, 1812.

-In or around 1838 the Feredays vacated The Ellowes and moved to "The Quarries", a smaller but fine house in Kent Street, Upper Gornal.
+In or around 1838 the Feredays vacated The Ellowes, much of the contents were sold off, and they moved to "The Quarries", a smaller but fine house in Kent Street, Upper Gornal.